Aby-Sebastian/phone-book/README.md

 # Phone-Book

 A Simple django application developed to understand the CRUD operation in django.
 The application stores the data in Postgressql database.
-The whole application is put in a Docker container.
+The django application is put in a Docker container.

 ### Features
 .
 User can create a contact <br>